Authentication Forwarding

 }

-The StreamLayer.useAnonymousAuth() method throws aRuntimeException if the operation fails.
-Be sure to always catch this exception in your implementation.
+Note: StreamLayer.useAnonymousAuth() throws a RuntimeException if the operation fails.
+Always catch this exception in your implementation.

-Managing Auth state
+Managing Auth State

 anyCoroutineScope.launch{